The hockey-stick conjecture for activated random walk: Selected notation and definitions from [HJJ24]

 Below are excerpts from \cite[Sections~2--4]{hoffman2024density}.

 \begin{description} \item[$\Instr$] Assign each site $v$ a list of \emph{instructions} consisting of the symbols \Left, \Right, and \Sleep.
-We write $\Instr_v(k)$ to denote the $k$th instruction at site~$v$, and we take $\bigl(\Instr_v(k),\ k\geq 1\bigr)$ to be i.i.d.\ with
+We write $\Instr_v(k)$ to denote the $k$th instruction at site~$v$, and we take $\bigl(\Instr_v(k);\ v \in \mathbb Z,\, k\geq 1\bigr)$ to be i.i.d.\ with

 \item[Odometer] An odometer $u$ counts how many instructions $u(v)$ are executed at each site $v$.
 The number of \Right\ and \Left\ instructions used at $v$ is denoted, respectively, as $\rt{u}{v}$ and $\lt{u}{v}$.
-That is, $\rt{u}{v}$ give the number of \Right\ and \Left instructions, respectively, among $\Instr_v(1),\ldots,\Instr_v(u(v))$.
-We view all odometers formally as nonnegative functions on $\ZZ$, and we say that $u$ is an odometer on an interval $\ii{a,b}$ to mean that it takes the value zero off $\ii{a,b}$. \item[The true odometer stabilizing sites $V$] Given $\Instr$ and $\sigma$, this is the odometer after ARW executes on $V$ with particles trapped on exiting $V$. \item[Abelian property] All sequences of topplings within a finite set $V$ that stabilize $V$ have the same odometer. \item[Stable odometer] Let $u$ be an odometer on $\ZZ$ and let $\sigma$ be an ARW configuration with no sleeping particles.
-We call $u$ \emph{stable on $V \subseteq \ZZ$} for the initial configuration $\sigma$ and instructions $\bigl(\Instr_v(i),\,v\in \ZZ,\,i\geq 1\bigr)$ if for all $v\in V$, \begin{enumerate}[(a)] \item $h(v) := \sigma(v)+\rt{u}{v-1} + \lt{u}{v+1} - \lt{u}{v} - \rt{u}{v} \in\{0,1\}$; \item $h(v)=1$ if and only if $\Instr_v(u(v))=\Sleep$. \end{enumerate} \thref{lem:lap} states that the true odometer stabilizing $V$ is the minimal odometer on $\ZZ$ stable on $V$. \item[Extended stable odometer] We extend each stack of instructions to be two-sided.
-We think of negative odometer values as representing the execution of instructions on the negative-index portion of the instruction list, but with the reverse of their normal effects. $\eosos{n}(\Instr,\sigma,u_0,f_0)$ is the set of all extended stable odometers $u$ for a given $\Instr$ and $\sigma$ that satisfy $u(0)=u_0$ and have net flow $f_0$ from site~$0$ to site~$1$, i.e., $\rt{u}{0} - \lt{u}{1}=f_0$.
+That is, $\rt{u}{v}$ and $\lt{u}{v}$ give the number of \Right\ and \Left\ instructions, respectively, among $\Instr_v(1),\ldots,\Instr_v(u(v))$.
+We view all odometers formally as nonnegative functions on $\ZZ$, and we say that $u$ is an odometer on an interval $\ii{a,b}$ to mean that it takes the value zero off $\ii{a,b}$. \item[The true odometer stabilizing a finite set of sites $V$] Given $\Instr$ and $\sigma$, this is the odometer after ARW executes on $V$ with particles trapped on exiting $V$. \item[Abelian property] All sequences of topplings within a finite set $V$ that stabilize $V$ have the same odometer. \item[Stable odometer] Let $u$ be an odometer on $\ZZ$ and let $\sigma$ be an ARW configuration with no sleeping particles.
+We call $u$ \emph{stable on $V \subseteq \ZZ$} for the initial configuration $\sigma$ and instructions $\bigl(\Instr_v(i),\,v\in \ZZ,\,i\geq 1\bigr)$ if for all $v\in V$, \begin{enumerate}[(a)] \item $h(v) := \sigma(v)+\rt{u}{v-1} + \lt{u}{v+1} - \lt{u}{v} - \rt{u}{v} \in\{0,1\}$; \item $h(v)=1$ if and only if $\Instr_v(u(v))=\Sleep$. \end{enumerate} \thref{lem:lap} states that the true odometer stabilizing a finite set of sites $V$ is the minimal odometer on $\ZZ$ stable on $V$. \item[Extended odometer] We extend each stack of instructions to be two-sided by making defining $\Instr_v(i)$ for $i < 0$ as i.i.d.\ instructions and fixing $\Instr_v(0)=\Left$ for $v\in\mathbb Z$.
+Extended odometers are maps $\ZZ\to\ZZ$, with negative values representing the execution of instructions on the negative-index portion of the instruction list, but with the reverse of their normal effects (e.g., a \Left\ instruction executed at site $v$ pulls a particle from $v-1$ to $v$ rather than pushing one from $v$ to $v-1$).
+The point of this extension is to set up the correspondence between odometers and layer percolation (to be described), but its details are unimportant for this paper.